Long-Term Concussion Effects, Treatment & More

 The week begins with a functional Neurocognitive MRI (fNCI).
 This scan, which examines 56 brain regions and the communication between them, identifies the areas of your brain that were most impacted by mild head injury. fNCI shows how well your brain is communicating based on neurovascular coupling (NVC).
 Neurovascular coupling is the connection between the neurons and the blood vessels that bring them oxygen and other resources.
 Irregularities in NVC after mild traumatic brain injury causes alterations in brain function which concussion patients experience as symptoms.
-With an fNCI scan, CFX doctors can customize treatment to target the specific areas of your brain that were most impacted by your injury.
+With an fNCI scan, the doctors at Cognitive FX can customize treatment to target the specific areas of your brain that were most impacted by your injury.

-Most patients are extremely nervous on Mondays (when you get the initial scan) and Fridays (when you get your post-treatment scan).
+Most patients are nervous on Mondays (when you get the initial scan) and Fridays (when you get your post-treatment scan).
 Some cry out of relief; others get angry when seeing their results for the first time, saying, “I have been trying to tell people something was wrong but my doctors kept saying I was fine!”

 One patient, Lynette, decided to get an fNCI scan to learn if she had PCS and what she could do about it.
 “At that point, I became incredibly emotional, because for the first time in my life, I realized that I had some hope.
 I thought I was going to have to live the rest of my life with a foggy brain and a massive headache all the time.”

-For the next week, each patient then starts treatment at 8 a.m. and ends at 6 p.m. with a few breaks and lunch scheduled between the various therapies.
+Each patient then starts treatment at 8 a.m. and ends at 6 p.m., with a few breaks and lunch scheduled between the various therapies.
 The process is intense, but effective.

 Exercise is a key part of the concussion treatment and recovery process.
 During a week at Cognitive FX, patients complete cardio exercise and interval-style training.
 Many patients are scared to exercise if physical therapy has made their symptoms worse in the past.
 But workouts are a critical part of recovery — exercise improves blood flow in the brain and releases a cascade of helpful neurochemicals, which means your brain gets better results from therapy.